This post may contain affiliate links or Amazon affiliate links. As always, all opinions are my own. Thanks for visiting & thanks for your support ♥

-These Low Carb Peanut Butter Cream Cheese Protein Bars taste like a healthy Peanut Butter Cheesecake!
+These Low Carb Peanut Butter Protein Bars taste like a healthy Peanut Butter Cheesecake!
 Quick & simple to make – one bowl, no baking & no food processor!

-You can easily cut these bars in half or quarters for snack size, I just calculate numbers for what I feel would make a suitable meal replacement.
+You can easily cut these Peanut Butter Protein Bars in half or quarters for snack size, I just calculate numbers for what I feel would make a suitable meal replacement.

-I’ve shared a similar protein bar using coconut flour and I’ve gotten a lot of constructive feedback on the recipe. ( I love you all – and I love the feedback ♥ )
+I’ve shared a similar protein bar using coconut flour (click for recipe) and I’ve gotten a lot of constructive feedback on the recipe. ( I love you all – and I love the feedback ♥ )

 Some readers have shared with me that they routinely see a spike in their blood sugar after eating coconut flour.
 Also, some folks love the texture of raw coconut flour, others – not so much.

 Although I love using coconut flour, I skipped it on this bar.
 Cream cheese and almond flour give this bar a creamier, almost dessert like texture.
-Like a healthy peanut butter cheesecake ♥
+These Peanut Butter Protein Bars are like a healthy peanut butter cheesecake ♥

 Another reminder – sugar is sugar.
-I’ve talked about this before when it comes to fad diets, “healthy eating” and such – but again – sugar is sugar.
 Be it granulated sugar, turbinado sugar, coconut sugar, maple syrup, honey, agave, applesauce, molasses – whatever – it all translates to sugar when consumed.